alpenlabs/verifiable-garbling/README.md

     cargo install --git https://github.com/alpenlabs/risc0 --branch mukesh/add_bento_to_v2.0 bento-client --bin bento_cli
     ```

-    Note this installs `bento_cli` from a fork which is to ensure that the version of risczero expectd by bento match with risczero installed previously.
+    Note this installs `bento_cli` from a fork which is to ensure that the version of risczero expected by bento match with risczero installed previously.

 7. Clone the boundless repo to get the docker compose files and select branch.